The struggle for women’s rights goes ahead for centuries. Yet progress toward equality is still too slow. And Covid19 did not help at all.

 Furthermore, international evidence suggests that when there are significant numbers of women parliamentarians, issues previously unaddressed will come to the fore not least those dealing with access to healthcare, education and other public services, pay equity and violence against women.

-There is only one conclusion: empowering women brings financial benefits to companies and countries.
+Only one conclusion: empowering women brings financial benefits to companies and countries.